Josh-Joseph/gen-code-from-requirements-doc/README.md

 # gen-code-from-requirements-doc

 ## Purpose of this repo
 This repo is meant to get a feel for how challenging it is to generate a useful codebase using GPT-4.
-I'm less concerned here with actually generating functional code and figuring out to what degree this is possible.
+I'm less concerned here with actually generating functional code and more focused on figuring out to what degree this is possible.

 ## Design
 Ideally this would directly map from a requirements document to a functional codebase.
 Initial testing showed that was only going to work for very small projects (say, a single file or two containing a couple functions).
 Inspired by chain-of-thought prompting and how typical software development works, I tried introducing a middle step of a design document.
 Really the purpose of the design document is to: